kamax-matrix/mxisd/docs/features/federation.md

 Emails are the best candidate for this kind of resolution which are DNS domain based already.
 On the other hand, Phone numbers cannot be resolved this way.

-For 3PIDs which are not compatible with the DNS system, mxisd will talk to the central Identity server of matrix.org by default.
+For 3PIDs which are not compatible with the DNS system, mxisd can be configured to talk to fallback Identity servers like the central matrix.org one.
+See the [Identity feature](identity.md#lookups) for instructions on how to enable it.

 Outbound federation is enabled by default while inbound federation is opt-in and require a specific DNS record.